ryuzakyl/kubernetes-examples/ingress/kubernetes-dashboard/README.md

 Address: 127.0.0.1
 ```

-**2. Generate certificates, Kubernetes Secret and the ingress resource config file**
+**2. Generate certificates, Kubernetes Secret and the Ingress Resource config file**

-In order to configure TLS for the Ingress resource, we first need to create a certificate that will be used on the Kubernetes Secret that will be referenced on the ingress resource config file.
+In order to configure TLS for the Ingress Resource, we first need to create a certificate that will be used on the Kubernetes Secret that will be referenced on the Ingress Resource config file.

 **Generating the certificate:**